Generic Name: estradiol (ES-tra-DYE-ol)

 - Estraderm patch may cause dark skin patches on your face (melasma).
 Exposure to the sun may make these patches darker, and you may need to avoid prolonged sun exposure and sunlamps.
 Consult your doctor regarding the use of sunscreens and protective clothing.

 - Estraderm patch may increase the risk of blood clots.
-The risk may be greater if you smoke (especially in women older than 35 years of age).
+The risk may be greater if you smoke (especially in women older than 35 years old).

 - Contact your health care provider if vaginal bleeding of unknown cause occurs.
 This could be a sign of a serious condition requiring immediate medical attention.